rrousselGit/provider/README.md

 These can be useful for performance optimizations or when it is difficult to obtain a `BuildContext` descendant of the provider.

-See the documentation of [Consumer](https://pub.dev/documentation/provider/latest/provider/Consumer-class.html) and [Selector](https://pub.dev/documentation/provider/latest/provider/Selector-class.html) for more information.
+See the [FAQ](https://github.com/rrousselGit/provider#my-widget-rebuilds-too-often-what-can-i-do) or the documentation of [Consumer](https://pub.dev/documentation/provider/latest/provider/Consumer-class.html) and [Selector](https://pub.dev/documentation/provider/latest/provider/Selector-class.html) for more information.

 ### MultiProvider